SSO: Pre-configuration guide + FAQ

 • If employees with a shared email make too many login attempts, they will be required to contact an Admin to unlock their account.

-4. Decide if you will make Storable ID optional or required.
-If Storable ID is optional, users will be prompted to set up Storable ID each time they log in; however, they can skip setting it up.
+4. Decide if you will make SSO optional or required.
+If SSO is optional, existing users will be prompted to set up SSO each time they log in; however, they can skip setting it up.
+All new users will be required to use SSO.
 We recommend starting with this setting as optional and choosing a date to make it required.
 This gives your employees time to complete registration while ensuring they can still access the system if any issues arise while it is optional.
 Be sure to communicate with your team throughout the process so everyone is prepared before access becomes mandatory.
-Once you make Storable ID required, you cannot change it back to be optional.
+Once you make SSO required, you cannot change it back to be optional.

 5. Decide which security settings you want users to have.